marsupialtail/quokka/docs/docs/tutorial.md

 agg_executor = SQLAggExecutor([], None, "sum(revenue) as revenue")
 ~~~

-And then we pass this agg_executor, along with our custom function as input to a `new_blocking_node`.
+And then we pass this agg_executor, along with our custom function, as input to a `new_blocking_node`.
 In addition, we also apply a predicate.

 ~~~ python3
 agged = task_graph.new_blocking_node({0:lineitem}, agg_executor, placement_strategy = SingleChannelStrategy(),